zimmski/feedme/README.md

-      --max-idle-conns= Max idle connections of the database (10) --max-open-conns= Max open connections of the database (10) -s, --spec=           The database connection spec (dbname=feedme sslmode=disable) -w, --workers=        Worker count for processing feeds (1) -v, --verbose         Print what is going on
+      --max-idle-conns= Max idle connections of the database (10) --max-open-conns= Max open connections of the database (10) -s, --spec=           The database connection spec (dbname=feedme sslmode=disable) -t, --threads=        Thread count for processing (Default is the systems CPU count) -w, --workers=        Worker count for processing feeds (1) -v, --verbose         Print what is going on